GMOD/cram-js/README.md

 // example of fetching records from an indexed CRAM file.
 // NOTE: only numeric IDs for the reference sequence are accepted.
-// For indexedfasta the numeric ID is the order in which the sequence names appear in the header
+// For indexedfasta the numeric ID is the order in which the sequence names
+// appear in the header

 // Wrap in an async and then run run = async () => {
   const idToName = []
   const nameToId = {}

-  // open local files
+  // example opening local files on node.js
+  // can also pass `cramUrl` (for the IndexedCramFile class), and `url` (for the CraiIndex) params to open remote URLs
-  const indexedFile = new IndexedCramFile({
+  // alternatively `cramFilehandle` (for the IndexedCramFile class) and `filehandle` (for the CraiIndex) can be used,  see for examples https://github.com/gmod/generic-filehandle const indexedFile = new IndexedCramFile({
     cramPath: '/filesystem/yourfile.cram',
     index: new CraiIndex({